arjuntherajeev/neo4j_issuu_data_analysis/README.md

 ```
 MATCH (d:Document)<-[r:VIEWED]-(v:Visitor)-[r1:VIEWED]->(d1:Document)
 WHERE d1<>d AND d.doc_uuid='130902223509-8fed6b88ae0937c1c43fb30cb9f87ad8'
-RETURN d1 AS Recommendations, count(*) AS views, sum(case r1.type when "impression" then 1 when "pageread" then 1.5 when "pagereadtime" then 1.5 when "read" then 2 when "click" then 05 else 0 end) as score
+RETURN d1 AS Recommendations, count(*) AS Views, sum(case r1.type when "impression" then 1 when "pageread" then 1.5 when "pagereadtime" then 1.5 when "read" then 2 when "click" then 0.5 else 0 end) as Score
 ORDER BY score DESC
 ```
 __Result:__
 ```
 ╒══════════════════════════════╤═════╤═════╕
-│Recommendations               │views│score│
+│Recommendations               │Views│Score│
 ╞══════════════════════════════╪═════╪═════╡
 │{doc_uuid: 130810070956-4f21f4│12   │16   │
 │22b9c8a4ffd5f62fdadf1dbee8}   │     │     │